The Enchanted Pig: The Child in the Pighair Clothes

+Ion porc-împărat

-Romanian folklorist Ion Pop-Reteganul collected a variant very similar to Borstenkind.
-In his version, titled Ion porc-împărat, the prince becomes a pig and is adopted by a poor human couple.
+Romanian folklorist Ion Pop-Reteganul collected a tale titled Ion porc-împărat.
+In this tale, a prince becomes a pig and is adopted by a poor human couple.
 The pig convinces his father to ask for the hand of the king's daughter in marriage.
 To dissuade the poor couple, the king sets three difficult tasks to be performed, which the pig suitor does with ease.
 After he marries the princess, he takes off his skin at night to become human.
 The princess, pregnant at this point, burns the skin.
 Her husband wakes up and curses her that she will not give birth to their son until he embraces her once again, and that she will only find him at the end of the world, in the city of Ciumii.
 Saying this, he vanishes, and the princess departs after him: after she commissions seven pairs of iron shoes and seven iron canes, she begins her quest.
 She reaches the house of the Mother of the Winds (Mama Vintului), who gives her some little mice, and directs her to sfinta Luna (the Moon).
 The Moon gives her a silver nut and guided her to sfintul Soare (the Sun).
 The Sun gives her a golden nut and tells her to go the Morning Star (Luceafărul).
 The Morning Star gives her a coloured nut and tells the princess to take a ship to the end of the world, where her husband is.
 The princess sails to the end of the world, to the city of Ciumii, and finds her husband as the consort of the local empress.
 The princess cries over her situation, and each time the magic nuts crack open to produce, respectively, silver dresses, golden dresses and dresses decorated with stars and gems.
 The princess uses the dresses to bribe the empress for three nights with her husband.
 On the third night, the emperor (her husband) awakens and places his hand on the princess, and she gives birth to a golden-haired boy.

+Povestea cu Poarca

 In another Romanian variant, Povestea cu Poarca, collected by writer and folklorist Cristea Sandu Timoc from Preda Petre, the first part of the tale opens with the discovery of a talking pig in a litter of pigs by the farmer.
 The pig is adopted by the human couple and, when he comes of age, marries a human princess.
 After their marriage, the pig husband takes off his porcine skin and becomes a human prince.
 The second part of the tale continues as the princess burns his pig skin and is forced to look for him (ATU 425).
 The princess meets Sinta Vineri (Holy Friday), who directs her to her husband.
 On the way, the princess gives birth to her child and meets her husband in a hut in the forest.